Niki Zimling

 Niki Dige Zimling (born 19 April 1985) is a Danish former professional footballer and current U19 manager of AGF.

-He was named 2006 Danish under-21 Talent of the Year, and has played 24 games for the Danish national team.
+He was named 2006 Danish under-21 Talent of the Year, and has played 24 games for the Denmark national team.

 Career

 Brøndby IF

 Born in Tårnby, Denmark, Zimling started his football career at AB 70 when he was four years old.
 Zimling then joined Tårnby Boldklub, Fremad Amager and Kjøbenhavns Boldklub before he moved on to join the youth team of Brøndby.

 Zimling then progressed through the club's youth system and contributed well for the team, scoring on a regular basis.
 It was well paid off when he offered a full time contract with Brøndby in July 2002.
 A month later, Zimling signed his first professional contract with the club and in doing so, he was promoted to the reserve squad.
 In January 2003, Zimling was promoted to Brøndby's first team squad for the first time.
 Shortly after, he extended his contract with the club, keeping him until 2005.
 On 27 April 2003 Zimling made his Brøndby debut, coming on as a 76th-minute substitute, in a 3–1 win against Aalborg BK in a Danish Superliga game.
 This turns out to be his only appearance of the season.